chubecca21/microsoft-movie-analysis/README.md

 There appears to be no correlation between vote average and ROI (r=0.01) and a low positive correlation between vote average and global profit (r=0.30).

 An increase in runtime minutes corresponded with an increase in the average rating of a film.
-Note that films under 90 minutes and over 180 minutes had significantly less number of votes than films between 90 to 180 minute on average.
+Note that films under 90 minutes and over 180 minutes had significantly less number of votes than films between 90 to 180 minute on average, which may skew results.
+My recommendation would be to make a movie between 150 to 180 minutes for a higher user rating, however it is important to note that there is correlation with profitability.

 ![Runtimes](images/runtimes.png)